Spine Race: Spine Challenger South

 Originally call the Spine Challenger, the event is a shorter version of the Spine Race and follows the first 108 mi of the route, starting in Edale and finishing in Hawes or in neighbouring Hardraw in North Yorkshire in some years.
 It starts the day before the full Spine Race.
 There is also a version of the Challenger specifically for members of mountain rescue teams, held in winter only.

 A summer version of the Challenger called the Spine Flare was first held in 2017.

 The events were renamed the Spine Challenger South in 2022 with the introduction of the Spine Challenge North in January 2022.

+The Winter 2026 event was affected by death threats being made against humanitarian Sarah Porter who had entered the race.
+The race organisers felt it necessary to withdraw her from the race part way through due to the situation.

 Winter results

 The winners of the Spine Challenger South have been as follows.